- The Legal 500, Securities Litigation: Defense (2020 – 2021)

 Dean has successfully argued cases throughout the country, particularly in courts in the Ninth Circuit, Second Circuit and before the Delaware Court of Chancery.
 He has represented a wide range of domestic and international clients, including technology, automobile, solar energy, pharmaceutical, entertainment and healthcare companies.
 Dean also represents technology companies in complex licensing and other commercial disputes.

 Most recently, Dean won a dismissal with prejudice of securities claims against Tesla and its officers relating to projections over early production of its Model 3 vehicle and was part of a team defeating claims against Fitbit over alleged misrepresentations in connection with its guidance.

 Wochos v.
 Tesla (N.D.
-Cal.): Motion to dismiss related to Model 3 granted with prejudice.
+Cal.; 9th Cir.): Motion to dismiss related to Model 3 granted with prejudice; affirmed by the Ninth Circuit.

 - Inter-Local Pension Fund v.
 Tesla (N.D.
 Cal.): Representing Tesla in defense of securities litigation relating to a $1.8 billion note offering.